sheddup/YoutubeAUDIO/README.md

 Known issues:
 - Embedded videos not supported(yet), embedded videos should play like normal
-- Image overlay can clash with the add-on 'Youtube High Definition' when the video size preference is set to 'full page', although this appears to not be a problem at all with the new youtube layout
+- Image overlay can clash with the add-on 'Youtube High Definition' when the video size preference is set to 'full page', this doesn't appear to be an issue anymore with the new youtube layout
 - You need an adblocker otherwise video ads break the extension(looking into a fix)

 Unknown issues: